jacobxperez/rams/README.md

 ## About

-[RAMs](https://jacobxperez.github.io/rams/) is a zero-class design framework that utilizes the power of data attributes to style components.
+[RAMs](https://jacobxperez.github.io/rams/) is a zero-class design framework that utilizes the power of [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to style components.

 ## Getting Started